Yellow Ribbon Program

 - Continuing eligibility is contingent upon good academic standing and remaining entitlement with the VA.

 Only individuals entitled to the maximum benefit rate (based on service requirements) may receive Yellow Ribbon Program benefits from Manhattan College and the VA.
 We strongly encourage you to review the eligibility criteria directly from the VA website.

 The general eligibility requirements for the Yellow Ribbon Program include:

-- Student served an aggregate period of active duty after Sept.
+- The student served an aggregate period of active duty after Sept.
 10, 2001 of at least 36 months.

-- Student was honorably discharged from active duty for a service-connected disability and they served 30 continuous days after September 10, 2001.
+- The student was honorably discharged from active duty for a service-connected disability and they served 30 continuous days after September 10, 2001.